Updated 13/05/2023 (see below)

 |16 square metres m2

-So if someone asks you the correct area of the room mentioned above, you should say that the area is 4 square metres both of which are correct answers.
+So if someone asks you the correct area of the room mentioned originally, you should say that the area is 4 square metres or 2 metres square both of which are correct answers, but the 4 m2, 4 square metres is standard.

-But beware more confusion arises as 1 m x 1 m= 1 square metres while 1 metre squared is also the same size as 1 × 1 = 1.
+- But beware more confusion arises as 1 m × 1 m = 1 square metres while 1 metre squared is also the same size as 12 = 1 metre square.
 You just get there by different routes.

 Even though the unit looks like it is written as metres squared you pronounce it square metres.